websanco/liferay-learn/docs/dxp/latest/en/site-building/building-sites/site-membership/adding-members-to-sites.md

 1. In the menu at the top of the page, click the `X` icon to remove the Users from the Site.
 1. In the pop-up that appears, confirm the removal.

-Removed Users lose access to the Site's Private Pages and membership in any Site Roles or Teams they had.
+Removed Users lose membership in any Site Roles or Teams they had.

 ### Assigning Site Roles